 Apparently she lived with my parents when she was a little girl.
-They’d been foster parents and even though they only accepted boys she was somehow placed with them and it was THE BEST TIME OF HER LIFE.
+They’d been group home parents at a “Boys Ranch” and even though they only accepted boys she was somehow placed with them and it was THE BEST TIME OF HER LIFE.
 Listen, Crazy.
 I’m glad you have such great memories from 1978 but a few things have happened since then.

 I never emailed her back, even though I’m sure she meant well.